calculix/cae/README.md

 # How to use

-Running this software from source is not recommended, because sources are under development and may contain bugs.
-So, first, [download released binaries](https://github.com/calculix/cae/releases), unpack them and allow to be executed (give permissions).
+[Download latest release](https://github.com/calculix/cae/releases) (binaries or source code), unpack it and allow to be executed (give permissions).

 The intended workflow is: